GFDRR/CCDR-tools/DOCS.md

 # Climate & Disaster Risk Screening Tools

-A collection of scripted tools developed alongside the World Bank's [Country Climate and Development Report](https://www.worldbank.org/en/publication/country-climate-development-reports) risk screening activities (2022/2023).
+A collection of scripted tools developed alongside the World Bank's [**Country Climate and Development Report**](https://www.worldbank.org/en/publication/country-climate-development-reports) risk screening activities (2022/2023).

-The tools allow to:
+The tools collected in this repository allow to:

 - Perform disaster risk analysis at sub-national level based on global datasets
 - Combine risk and poverty information